-- Ensuring laptop/Chromebook agreements have been signed by both parents, pupils and staff. - Emailing regular online safety messages to parents/carers to reinforce the importance of children staying safe online. - Help staff keep website, Google Classroom up to date - Follow up attendance
+- Ensuring laptop/Chromebook agreements have been signed by both parents, pupils and staff. - Emailing regular online safety messages to parents/carers to reinforce the importance of children staying safe online. - Help staff keep website, google classroom up to date

 2.8 Pupils and parents